 - Smoke machines and disco equipment for 18/21 birthday parties

-- Taking the clients to parties in a limo or party bus.
+- Taking the clients to parties in a limo or party bus, such as those offered by Denver party buses.
 You can view limousine sales to check you’re charging customers in line with business costs.

 - Basic disposable cutlery and plates.

 Of course, you could outsource all your equipment needs, but that means you’d have to rent.
 What happens of a guest damages something?
 You can’t control how much fun they have.
 At least if you own the equipment, you can get it insured against accidental damage.
 Plus, renting consistently will drain funds quickly.
 If you have your own equipment, you’ll be in a better position.

 4. Effective marketing